 Timing is everything when it comes to investing.
 There are a number of cryptocurrencies out there nowadays, and bitcoin is the most well-known.
 Bitcoin has the largest market cap of any cryptocurrency by a hefty margin, and it was created in an attempt to try and provide an alternative to the traditional financial system that has been dominated by big banks for decades.

 The world relies on the internet more than ever nowadays, so it’s not exactly shocking that a cryptocurrency like bitcoin would successfully gain so much traction.
 The global currency has garnered interest from investors all over the planet, and the fact that it is open to everyone makes it incredibly unique.
-Investing in anything could be a bit worrisome at first, but knowing the basics about bitcoin should help you to clear your mind in order to make the right decision.
+Investing in anything could be a bit worrisome at first, to help with easing your concerns, checking out the listings and cryptocurrency rankings online can give you a better idea of which cryptocurrencies are performing well and if Bitcoin is in a good position to buy.
+Reading ahead might also ease any worries you have and give you a better understanding before you invest any of your hard earned money.

 Should you invest?
 Here’s a basic beginners guide to bitcoin.